tikv/sig-transaction/design/parallel-commit/globally-non-unique-timestamps.md

 ### commit-commit conflict

 It is possible two transactions have the same `commit_ts`.
 It's easy to imagine one transaction gets a `commit_ts` as `max(max_read_ts) + 1` and another gets that timestamp from PD.
 This is fine as long as the two transactions don't meet.
 If the two transactions try to write the same key, then there would be two competing values for any reads after that `commit_ts` (TiKV could not write both values into the write CF, but this is a technicality, the more fundamental problem is that there is no way for TiKV to judge which value is most recent).
+However, due to locking this cannot occur (depending on how the non-unique timestamps occur, it also might not be possible to create such a situation).

 ## Problems with Write CF's Rollback logs